Brandon205/TrailWeather/README.md

 ## Day 5
 My main focus today was to get the rest of the page details done with along with any other RESTful links that I need to include ex. in /trails/:id I needed to add a link to add trails to the users list.
 And here was when I found out that I had slightly messed up the way that I added and therefore displayed locations and trails.
 Both of them weren't correlated to a user at all, so if you were to sign in as someone else you would still have the same locations and trails saved.
 To fix this I had to rewrite the routes for those things completly and this time make use of ```javascript { include: [db.location] }``` and get/add Trails/Locations.
 Which was a bit rough just because getting the user ID into the route was something I wanted to keep somewhat secret, but ended up passing in through the url, just because this is a small project and the id's are all different but not very unique.

+## Day 6
+After fixing the issues yesterday I started working on what I had planned yesterday, which was to add extra details to all of the pages and lightly style them before really styling them tomorrow.
+This wasn't too bad the only real issue I had was getting Mapbox to work correctly, by the end of the day I had it displaying the trail name where it was supposed to, but I could not get a dot or icon to display after trying for quite some time.
+I do believe that I am close to having it working, all I need is a marker image to display and it should work I hope.
+Now that all of the info I need from the API's are displaying, I'm going to add on to my 220 lines of CSS and make things look exactly the way I want.

+## Day 7
+As said before today is all styling, along with fixing anything that I can find UX-wise.
+This took quite some time and a whole lot more code, but it is good to know that my site is 100% responsive and looks decent.